 Hang out with Some Friendly Cats

-Residents and a charity group called Hydra Ark look after the cats and you can even volunteer to help out during your stay.
+Residents and a charity group called Hydra Ark look after the cats, and you can even volunteer to help during your stay.

 Treat Yourself to Something Special at Techne Restaurant

 Traditional Greek and Mediterranean recipes with a modern spin made with only the freshest ingredients available are on the menu.
-Aegean sea bass, beef rib and a range of starters, salads and pasta dishes is just a sampling of what’s available.
+Aegean sea bass, beef rib, a range of starters, salads, and pasta dishes are just a sampling of what’s available.